ThreeDotsLabs/watermill/_examples/real-world-examples/persistent-event-log/README.md

 This can be useful for audit purposes or to reply selected messages again in the future.
 But what if you'd like to use a PubSub that offers no storage and an event log is needed?

+For more detailed description, see [When an SQL database makes a great Pub/Sub](https://threedots.tech/post/when-sql-database-makes-great-pub-sub/).

 ## Solution

 Plugging a pair of a publisher and a subscriber into Watermill's `Router` can work as a proxy from one PubSub to another.